William-Olson/cars-api/README.md

 ## Cars API

-Example API NodeJS Server.
+Simple Node.js server that serves a REST API for managing cars.
 Implemented with Express and TypeScript.

-Connects and stores data to a MySQL database and provides a REST API for basic CRUD operations.
+Connects and stores data to a MySQL database and utilizes Elasticsearch for fast searching capabilities.

 ### API Docs